 A significant number of the students in our school come from families whose mother and/or father are employed by the Australian Defence Forces (ADF).
-Our school has a Defence School Mentor, Linda DeBoer, who is available to assist our students and Defence Force families with information and support.
+Our school has a Defence School Mentor (DSM), Linda DeBoer, who is available to assist our students and Defence Force families with information, support and referral.

-Young people respond differently to relocation and change with some making a comfortable transition into the new school whilst others may experience difficulties.
+Young people respond differently to relocation and change.
+Some make a comfortable transition into the new school.
+Others may experience difficulties.
 Social and emotional factors such as changes in behaviour, loss of self esteem and diminished academic performance may become apparent.

-To assist young people with this transition process, the Defence School Mentor works as part of Golden Grove High School’s Wellbeing Team in our Hub to:
+To assist young people with the transition process, the Defence School Mentor works as part of Golden Grove High School’s Wellbeing Team in The Hub to:

 - Provide ongoing support and assistance to young people with their integration into the school community